ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 In Registration Processor, there are various independent components which are connected in a workflow to perform various Identity Lifecycle events.

+For more details about Orchestration, refer to the below link.

 Link to [**design**](/mosip/mosip/blob/master/docs/design/registration-processor/Approach_for_external_system_integration.md)